 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 People with a neuroendocrine tumor may experience the following symptoms or signs.
 Sometimes, people with a neuroendocrine tumor do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.

 - Hypertension (high blood pressure)

 - Rapid pulse

 Merkel cell cancer

 - Painless, firm, shiny lumps on the skin that can be red, pink, or blue in color

 - Hyperglycemia, which is a high level of a sugar called glucose in the blood and causes frequent urination, increased thirst, and increased hunger

 - Hypoglycemia, which is a low level of glucose in the blood and causes fatigue, nervousness and shakiness, dizziness or light-headedness, sweating, seizures, and fainting

 - Thickening or lump in any part of the body